kxynos/cs-bolt-p-glitching/CH2/01-pin_software_setup.md

 Note.
 I am using my Shikra to still be able to interact with the UART interface.
 (See CH1 for how I set that up)

+Now you can plug in the Target board via USB-C to power it up.
+As well as your BOLT.
+(This means you need 2 USB ports free, or at least a power source for the target board).

 ### 2. Setup software

 We need to install pyserial dependancy.